reactnativecn/react-native.cn/docs/docs/0.39/integration-with-existing-apps.md

 ## 在Android Studio中打包

-You can use Android Studio to create your release builds too!
+你也可以使用Android Studio来打包！You can use Android Studio to create your release builds too!
 It’s as easy as creating release builds of your previously-existing native Android app.
 There’s just one additional step, which you’ll have to do before every release build.
 You need to execute the following to create a React Native bundle, which’ll be included with your native Android app:

     $ react-native bundle --platform android --dev false --entry-file index.android.js --bundle-output android/com/your-company-name/app-package-name/src/main/assets/index.android.bundle --assets-dest android/com/your-company-name/app-package-name/src/main/res/